Crowded teeth: what causes crowding?

 Moderate teeth crowding

-We call it moderate crowding as 2 or 3 teeth present misalignment in either the upper or lower jaw with 3-5 mm missing jaw-space.
+Moderate crowding is when 2 or 3 teeth present misalignment in either the upper or lower jaw with 3-5 mm missing jaw space.

 Severe teeth crowding